-We believe that key actions to earn the trust and understanding of society pertain to DENSO’s observance of all applicable national and regional laws and all Group employees’ fair and faithful conduct with the highest ethical standards.
+We believe that key actions to earn the trust and understanding of society pertain to the DENSO Group’s observance of all applicable national and regional laws and all Group employees’ fair and faithful conduct that embodies the highest ethical standards.

 Code of Conduct for DENSO Group Associates (in English)

-In 1997, DENSO CORPORATION created a Business Ethics and Compliance Committee chaired by a director to provide oversight in that area (now integrated into the Management Deliberation Meeting).
-We have also instituted committee structures, such as the Compliance Committee, and compliance promotion officers, such as compliance leaders, in the regional headquarters of each region of our collective global base.
-In doing so, we are building global systems that promote compliance, while at the same time promoting the development of organizational structures that take differing regional characteristics into consideration, the introduction and operation of reporting systems, and the pursuit of enlightenment activities.
+In 1997, DENSO CORPORATION created a Business Ethics and Compliance Committee chaired by a Company director to provide oversight in that area (now the Risk Management Meeting).
+In addition, we have instituted committee structures, such as the Compliance Committee, and introduced compliance promotion officers, such as compliance leaders, at the regional headquarters of each region of our collective global base.
+In doing so, we are building global systems that promote compliance, while at the same time promoting the development of organizational structures that take differing regional characteristics into consideration, introducing and operating reporting systems, and pursuing enlightenment activities.

-In addition, regional headquarters employees responsible for legal affairs in Japan, North America, Europe, China, Southeast Asia, India, and South Korea regularly share information and issues in efforts to ensure and maintain compliance.
+Furthermore, personnel in charge of legal affairs in Japan, North America, South America, Europe, China, Southeast Asia, India, and South Korea exchange information and share issues with each other on a regular basis in an effort to further establish and promote compliance.

 Principal employee enlightenment activities (DENSO CORPORATION)